learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 ### Advanced: Defining a method to optionally take a block

 In the examples above, our methods will break if they are called without an accompanying block.
-We like our code to be flexible and accommodating.
-In other words, we don't want our code to break so easily.
+Go ahead and try it — you'll see a `no block given (yield) (LocalJumpError)`.
+This is bad because we like our code to be flexible and accommodating.
+In other words, we don't want our code to break so easily and in such an ugly, uncontrolled manner.

 Let's refactor our `#hello` method so that it can be called either with or without a block: